seud0nym/tch-coreutils/.github/README.md

 #### 64-bit device ARM Cortex-A53 Devices

+**WARNING:** These are not aarch64 binaries, because the 64-bit binaries currently core-dump when run on an ARM Cortex-A53 Technicolor device!
+However, the 32-bit binaries do run appear to run successfully.

 Example for a 64 bit Technicolor device such as the Telstra Smart Modem Gen 3:

 ```